Environmental Engineering B.Sc.

 Environmental engineering is unique because it does not just take an engineering perspective into consideration, unlike the other technical disciplines.
 Technical expertise and ecological judgement don't work against each other but rather deliver homogenous concepts.
 Through the interaction of various disciplines approaches for solutions are developed for problems which are among are current and future global challenges.

-The course of study at RWTH combines technical skills from civil engineering, mechanical engineering, and mineral resources and raw materials engineering with those from various natural sciences, economics, and law.
+The course of study at RWTH combines technical skills from civil engineering, mechanical engineering, and mineral resources and raw materials engineering with those from various natural sciences.

 Due to RWTH's technical profile and the expertise of the Faculties offering this course of study, the interdisciplinary selection of subjects is taught at high scientific niveau.
 Graduates acquire a unique skill that has an engineering focus but also integrates the solution oriented methodology of other environmentally relevant subject perspectives and investigative methods.